siukatech/poc-react-backend-core/README.md

 The idea here is that when there is a new api version coming out which means there are some breaking changes.
 The corresponding annotations are required to created in this project.
 Since annotation has a limitation that does not support inheritance (Reference: https://stackoverflow.com/a/7761568).
-The annotations in `base` are defined as baseline, common usage which are generic approach and required to attach to `[XXX]ApiV[X]Controller` series annotations.
+The annotations in the `base` are defined as baseline, common usages which are generic approach and required to attach to `[XXX]ApiV[X]Controller` series annotations.
 Some embedded interceptors are planning to develop to cross-check the `base` annotations for security control.